A MarketPlace for Small, Local Businesses Focused on Creating More Equitable Access to Commercial Space

 On social @gradybabyco

-Grady Baby Company will be located on the Eastside Trail under Freedom Parkway.
+Grady Baby Company is located on the Eastside Trail under Freedom Parkway.

 Lakeisha Jones wants to add visual interest to people’s space, one plant at a time.
 “I sell custom-made fabric plant pots.”
 She’s looking to expand into her first retail location selling plants and accessories.
 Currently only on Etsy, this will be her first physical location.

-PinkPothos will be located on the Westside Trail at 1089 Allene Avenue.
+PinkPothos is located on the Westside Trail at 1089 Allene Avenue.

 On social @urbangrindatl

-Urban Grind will be located on the Westside Trail at 1089 Allene Avenue.
+Urban Grind is currently located on the Westside Trail at 1089 Allene Avenue.